ottodevs/proof-of-networking/README.md

 ## 2. Design

 ### Part 2: UX Problem Statement for an audience with little to no web3 awareness

-- Be faster and cheaper than other Web3 products while maintaining elements of data ownership and decentralization
+- Be faster and cheaper than other Web3 products while maintaining elements of data ownership and decentralization.
-        - test
+    - test.

 ## 3. Potential Impact